 - PBus Switcher Config button: Available if the Media Sequencer supports the PBus protocol for communicating with switchers.
 This requires a Media Sequencer version 5.0 or higher.
 When clicked, a new browser tab opens with the configuration application for communicating with the switcher. - GH ImEx Staging Config button: Available if the Media Sequencer supports image staging to Graphic Hub.
 This requires a Media Sequencer version 5.0 or higher.
 When clicked, a new browser tab opens with the configuration application for the ImEx service.
 When this service is in use all images in the active playlist originating from HTTP resources are automatically transferred to the Graphic Hub.
-The transfer status is shown on top of the images in the Media column, where the status starts on 0% and counting up.
-When the status disappears, the image is ready to be played out on the Viz Engine, where it appears instantly, without any delay.
+The transfer status is shown on top of the images in the Media column, where the status starts at 0% and counting up.
+When the status disappears, the image is transferred to the Graphic Hub.
+This reduced the delay when the image is played out on air.
+On a take, it still has to be transferred from the Graphic Hub to the Viz Engine, but this operation is usually quicker than loading it from an arbitrary HTTP resource.